zgngr/fabric/docs/YouTube-Processing.md

 - **"No transcript content found"**: Video may not have subtitles available
 - **"HTTP Error 429: Too Many Requests"**: YouTube rate limit exceeded.
 This is increasingly common.
 Solutions:
   - **Wait 10-30 minutes and try again** (most effective)
-  - Use longer sleep: `--yt-dlp-args "--sleep-requests 5"`
+  - Use longer sleep: `--yt-dlp-args="--sleep-requests 5"`
-  - Try with browser cookies: `--yt-dlp-args "--cookies-from-browser brave --sleep-requests 5"`
+  - Try with browser cookies: `--yt-dlp-args="--cookies-from-browser brave --sleep-requests 5"`
   - **Try a different video** - some videos are less restricted
   - **Use a VPN** - different IP address may help
   - **Try without language specification** - let yt-dlp choose any available language